otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 A valid Prekey Publication Message is generated as follows:

+1. Calculate the proofs necessary for the values that will be published.
+Assign `Q` to be the number of proofs.
+This value can be either 0, 2 or 3.
+The generation of proofs is detailed in the [Proofs](#proofs) section.
 1. Concatenate all the Prekey Messages.
 Assign `N` as the number of Prekey Messages.
 1. Concatenate the Client Profile, if it needs to be published.
 Assign `K`